 There are few books available that address SEO for company blogs.
-You know that 49.7% of companies that consistently blog increase sales within 7 months, yet the fundamentals of SEO for company websites and blogs aren’t discussed much.
+Did you know that 49.7% of companies that consistently blog increase sales within 7 months?
+Yet, the fundamentals of SEO for company websites and blogs aren’t discussed much.

 This has been a problem for B2B marketers, because they can’t really figure out how to improve their results.

 Mike Moran shows you, step by step, the process for getting even more search engine value from your efforts – working smarter, not harder.